onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>dilations</tt> : list of ints</dt>
-<dd>dilation value along each spatial axis of the image.
+<dd>1-dimensional tensor with dilation value along each spatial axis of the image.
 If not present, the dilation defaults to 1 along each spatial axis of the image.</dd>
 <dt><tt>pads</tt> : list of ints</dt>
-<dd>Padding for the beginning and ending along each spatial axis, it can take any value greater than or equal to 0.
+<dd>1-dimensional tensor with padding value for the beginning and ending along each spatial axis, it can take any value greater than or equal to 0.
 The value represent the number of pixels added to the beginning and end part of the corresponding axis. `pads` format should be as follow [x1_begin, x2_begin...x1_end, x2_end,...], where xi_begin is the number of pixels added at the beginning of axis `i` and xi_end is the number of pixels added at the end of axis `i`.
 If not present, the padding defaults to 0 along start and end of each spatial axis.</dd>
 <dt><tt>strides</tt> : list of ints</dt>
-<dd>Stride along each spatial axis.
+<dd>1-dimensional tensor with stride value along each spatial axis.
 If not present, the stride defaults to 1 along each spatial axis.</dd>
 </dl>

 #### Inputs

 <dl>
 <dt><tt>input</tt> (differentiable) : T</dt>
 <dd>Input data tensor to be rearranged from column blocks back into an image.
-This is a 1-dimensional tensor with size 2 or 3, containing either  [N, C * n-ary-product(block_shape), L] or [C * n-ary-product(block_shape), L], where N is batch dimension, C is image channel dimension and L is number of blocks.</dd>
+This is a 3-dimensional tensor containing [N, C * n-ary-product(block_shape), L], where N is batch dimension, C is image channel dimension and L is number of blocks.</dd>
 <dt><tt>image_shape</tt> (non-differentiable) : tensor(int64)</dt>
-<dd>The shape of the spatial dimensions of the image after rearranging the column blocks.This is a 1-dimensional tensor of size 2, containing the value [H_img, W_img].</dd>
+<dd>The shape of the spatial dimensions of the image after rearranging the column blocks.This is a 1-dimensional tensor with size of at least 2, containing the value [H_img, W_img]  for a 2-D image or [dim_i1, dim_i2, ..., dim_iN] for a N-D image.</dd>
 <dt><tt>block_shape</tt> (non-differentiable) : tensor(int64)</dt>
-<dd>The shape of the block to apply on the input.This is a 1-dimensional tensor of size 2, containing [H_block, W_block].</dd>
+<dd>The shape of the block to apply on the input.This is a 1-dimensional tensor of size of at least 2, containing the value [H_block, W_block]  for a 2-D image or [dim_b1, dim_b2, ..., dim_bN] for a N-D block.</dd>
 </dl>

 #### Outputs